Chapter 6

 every sin and have it forgiven?
 We may feel alone and hopeless,

-and may be set into striving to make sure we don't miss anything.
+and may be set into striving to make sure we don't miss

-when we fail to catch every sin.
+desperate when we fail to catch every sin.

 If the spiritual universe was simply mechanical and automatic, we